BETTER THAN HAPPY – Episode 167

 I love this.
 I’m all in.
 This is the human experience!
 And it is amazing!

 So, in my managed brain, what does successful parenting look like to me?
-What it looks like me is the best version of me that I can be – warts, bald spots, temper tantrums, and all.
+What it looks like to me is the best version of me that I can be – warts, bald spots, temper tantrums, and all.
 Those don’t make me – those don’t define my success.
 It looks like me letting other people be themselves.
 It looks like me not judging anyone or even any circumstances.
 It’s all rigged in my favor.
 I already know that.
 Successful parenting to me looks like creation.
 The creation of children, yes.
 But also the creation of a home – a real home.
 The creation of an eternal, happy, beautiful relationship with my husband.
-Creation of space for others to join our family, without judgement.
+The creation of space for others to join our family, without judgement.
 Creation of the life I want to live.
 Creation of a “heaven”, because of the thoughts that I think about my home, my children, my husband, myself, my God, my world.

 Successful parenting looks like love.
 It looks like me aligned with the God of love.
 It looks like me stepping into that alignment – into that love.